BehnazHosseini/infant-mortality-asia/README.md

 Income group and region play a crucial role in explaining variations in infant mortality rates.

 ## Conclusion
-Our comprehensive analysis has revealed valuable insights into the factors impacting infant mortality rates in Asian countries.
+My comprehensive analysis has revealed valuable insights into the factors impacting infant mortality rates in Asian countries.
 The project serves as a valuable resource for policymakers, healthcare professionals, and researchers striving to improve child health outcomes in the region.